- Economics and Mathematics

 What you will study

-Our BSc (Hons) Economics and Mathematics course takes core components of economics and blends these with modules that cover those aspects of mathematics that are most relevant for economists.
+Our BSc (Hons) Economics and Mathematics course takes core components of economics and blends these with modules that cover those aspects of maths that are most relevant for economists.

 You’ll study the economic behaviour of economic agents such as individuals, firms and governments.
 You’ll also gain the mathematical and statistical expertise needed to tackle the most challenging economic and data-driven problems.